 How To Make This Soup AIP Complaint

-Most of the ingredients in this soup are complaint for the autoimmune paleo protocol.
-The things that will need to be swapped are the potatoes (nightshades) which can be replaced with sweet potatoes, and the black pepper (berry based spice).
-Instead of black pepper you could add a pinch of turmeric or ginger for a light kick.
+Most of the ingredients in this soup are compliant with the autoimmune paleo protocol.
+The things that will need to be swapped are the potatoes (nightshades) which can be replaced with sweet potatoes, and the black pepper (berry-based spice).
+Instead of black pepper, you could add a pinch of turmeric or ginger for a light kick.

 Are Potatoes Paleo?

 If you don't choose to eat potatoes, you could always substitute white or regular sweet potatoes.
 Those would also be very delicious in this recipe.
-For a lower carb approach, you could throw in some cauliflower rice or roasted cauliflower florets.
+For a lower-carb approach, you could throw in some cauliflower rice or cauliflower florets.

 If you are curious about this topic, I wrote more on it here: Are Potatoes Paleo?